BlockDevsUnited/Whitepaper/README.md

 ```

-## Part 1 - Blockchain Developers United
+## Part 1 - Decentralized Developer Communities

 ### Overview

+### Existing Dev Communities

+### New Dev Communities

+### The Power of Dev

+“Software runs the world” is a common saying in this day and age.
+The world needs developers not only to build and maintain that software, but to do it in such a way that benefits humanity and the world instead of harming it.

 As an emergent Decentralized Autonomous Organization our primary goal is to broaden and enrich
 the blockchain ecosystem, beginning at the center and pushing out towards the periphery.
-Meetups, Mentorships and Bounties are the three pillars of our organization.

 The meetups bring
 together developers of varying technical skill to learn, share and develop technical skills.
 Our
 mentorship programs aim to provide an advancing path for developers to earn a living in the space.

 The bounty platform provides an interface for our developers to tackle new problems and
 earn at the same time.

+### History
 Blockchain Developers United(BDU) began with a single Meetup Group in Toronto, Canada, which
 focused on providing hands-on workshops on programming blockchain applications.
 The first meetup
 took place in Toronto in June 2017 with the philosophy that no matter what the topic of the Meetup, it